atelierbram/Base2Tone-iterm2/README.md

 $ npm install --global base16-builder
 ```

-Typing `io.sh` and hitting enter from the command line in the root folder, will output the gererated iTerm code-highlighting files in the `ColorPresets` folder.
+Typing `./io.sh` and hitting enter from the command line in the root folder, will output the gererated iTerm code-highlighting files in the `ColorPresets` folder.
 They all come in a dark and light variation, though most were originally conceived as dark background themes.

 ```bash
 base16-builder --scheme "db/schemes/base2tone-evening.yml" --template "db/templates/iterm2/dark.ejs" > "ColorPresets/base2tone-evening-dark.itermcolors"